robinagandhi/CYBR4360-8366/Firewalls-iptables.md

 The built in Linux firewall can be set up in several modes like packet filtering, which is the default mode, network address translation, or mangle, where you can modify the packets as they pass through the firewall.
 We will focus on the IPv4 packet filtering function for this lab.

 Now to view your current firewall rules in the Ubuntu VM, fire off this command in a terminal.
-Enter the password `steal2011` if prompted.
+Enter the password for the steal account if prompted.

 ```bash
 sudo iptables -nL